mshaw-csumb/csumbBigData.github.io/content/hadoop_streaming.md

 The alias code makes it possible to run the previous command in the following format:

     hs ./Mapper.py ./Reducer.py /mapRedInDir /mapRedOutDir

+While the Mapper and Reducer files were in python, this will work for any language code.